a8m/djson/README.md

 the standard `encoding/json` and the existing solutions, when dealing with arbitrary JSON payload.
 [See benchmarks below](#benchmark).
-It is a good approach for people who are using `json.Unmarshal` together with `map[string]interface{}`, don't know what the schema is, and still want good performance with minimal changes.
+It is a good approach for people who are using `json.Unmarshal` together with `interface{}`, don't know what the schema is, and still want good performance with minimal changes.

 ### Motivation
 While searching for a JSON parser solution for my projects, that is faster than the standard library, with zero reflection tests, allocates less memory and is still safe(I didn't want the `"unsafe"` package in my production code, in order to reduce memory consumption).